Last Updated: April 8, 2022

 Digital banking services are increasingly present in the UK, with digital-only banks or neobanks gaining millions of new users each year.
 What digital banking statistics UK show is these digital disruptors of the financial market are to grow even further at the expense of physical branches.

 The time is surely ripe to get on the online banking train, and really has been so for a while, so keep on reading if you want to find out why!
-Here is a select few Online Banking Usage Statistics UK Edition
+Here is a selection of the most interesting Online Banking Usage Statistics UK:

 Top 10 Digital Banking Statistics UK